SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Methods/AddMethod/README.md

 #Add Method

-This sample demonstrate how to add diagram elements using "Add".
-In that sample, nodes ared added through "Add" method.
+This sample demonstrates how to add the diagram elements using the "Add."
+In this sample, nodes are added through the "Add" method.

 ## Prerequisites